Sago: Nutrition

 Sago starch can be baked (resulting in a product analogous to bread, pancake, or biscuit) or mixed with boiling water to form a paste.
 It is a main staple of many traditional communities in New Guinea, Maluku, Borneo, South Sulawesi (most known in Luwu Regency) and Sumatra in the form of papeda.
 In Palembang, sago is one of the ingredients to make pempek.
-In Brunei, it is used for making the popular local dish called the ambuyat.
+In Brunei and Sabah (East Malaysia), it is used for making the popular local dish called the ambuyat.
 It is also used commercially in making noodles and white bread.
 Sago starch can also be used as a thickener for other dishes.
 It can be made into steamed puddings such as sago plum pudding.

 In Malaysia, the traditional food "keropok lekor" (fish cracker) uses sago as one of its main ingredients.
 To make keropok lekor in Losong in Kuala Terengganu, each kilogram of fish meat is mixed with half a kilogram of fine sago, with a little salt added for flavour.
 Tons of raw sago are imported each year into Malaysia to support the keropok lekor industry.

 In 1805, two captured crew members of the shipwrecked schooner Betsey were kept alive until their escape from an undetermined island on a diet of sago.